TechHR

 Employers pay a price when their remote workers are engaged in non-work-related activities during work hours.
 From streaming music and movies to taking on multiple jobs – all while on the clock.

-Nearly two in three employees (64%) surveyed by ADP, said they would consider leaving their current company for another if they were forced to go back to office-based work.
+Nearly two in three employees (64%) surveyed by ADP said they would consider leaving their current company for another if forced to return to office-based work.

 The impasse between employers and their workers is causing significant disruptions in workplaces.